Why Do Many US License Plates Feature The Gold Star Family or Mother

 What is the first Gold Star License Plates in the US?

-The Blue Star signifies that a family member is serving in the military during wartime.
-The Gold Star indicates that a family member has been lost to war.
+A family member serving in the military during a war is indicated by a blue star.
+The Gold Star designates a family member who has died in battle.

-Queisser's idea was even the subject of a song during World War I, "There's a Little Blue Star in the Window (and It Means All the World to Me)."
+There was even a song about Queisser's concept during World War I called "There's a Little Blue Star in the Window (and It Means All the World to Me)."

-The Gold Star was created in 1918 when President Woodrow Wilson approved a suggestion made by the Women's Committee of the Council of National Defenses that mothers who lost a child in the war could wear a gold star on the traditional black mourning armband.
+When President Woodrow Wilson agreed to the Women's Committee of the Council of National Defenses' proposal in 1918 that mothers who lost a child in the war could wear a gold star on the customary black mourning armband, the Gold Star was born.

 When did Federal Government has Endorsed the Gold Star?

-The stars were particularly popular during World War II, and most were handmade.
+The stars were especially well-liked during World War II, and the majority were made by hand.

 Check More: Why Do Many US Luxury Cars Have Montana License Plates?